BattletechModders/LowVisibility/README.md

 # Low Visibility
 This is a mod for the [HBS BattleTech](http://battletechgame.com/) game that introduces a new layer of depth into the detection mechanics of the game.
-These changes are largely modeled off the MaxTech guidelines, with adaptations to fit the video game format.
+These changes are influenced by the double-blind rules from MaxTech, but have been heavily adapted to fit a video game medium.

 The mod splits detections into two types - __visual lock__ and __sensor lock__. _Visual Lock_ occurs when your unit can see a target with the naked eye, and is influenced by the map environment and equipment.  _Sensor Lock_ occurs when your unit can identify a target using electronic sensors, which is influenced by ECM, Active Probes, and the skill of the pilot.